-As noted, the IAEA is continuing to investigate evidence of what ElBaradei described in June 2008 as "possible military dimensions to Iran's nuclear programme."
+As noted, the IAEA is continuing to investigate evidence of what then-IAEA Director-General Mohamed ElBaradei described in June 2008 as "possible military dimensions to Iran's nuclear programme."
 Such activities may indicate that Tehran has violated both Article II provisions described above.
-Moreover, a November 2007 National Intelligence Estimate (NIE) stated that "until fall 2003, Iranian military entities were working under government direction to develop nuclear weapons."
-This past program could be a violation of Article II, although the estimate does not provide any detail about the program.
+Moreover, a November 2007 National Intelligence Estimate (NIE) stated that "until fall 2003, Iranian military entities were working under government direction to develop nuclear weapons."48 This past program could be a violation of Article II, although the estimate does not provide any detail about the program.
 Nevertheless, the IAEA has never reported that Iran has attempted to develop nuclear weapons.